Fastest Roast Turkey Recipes

 Steps:

-• Rinse turkey inside and out with warm water and pat dry with paper towels.
+• Remove giblets from both cavities at both ends and set aside.
+Rinse the bird inside and out and pat dry with paper towel.

 THE BEST ROAST TURKEY YOU COULD EVER EAT